Changissnz/selfinterest/README.md

 the strategy of self-deprecation.
-To avoid accusations from others of their supposedly egoistic ways, coincidentally and intentionally fallible, the self-deprecating insults themselves by way of presenting their conditions and circumstances as half-truths leaning towards the negative light, such as inadequacy and stupidity, in order to portray themselves as ones both humble and modest in how they view themselves, not in the way of superiority in status that is often cause for adversarial envy.
+To avoid accusations from others of their supposedly egoistic ways, coincidentally and intentionally fallible, the self-deprecating insults themselves by way of presenting their conditions and circumstances as half-truths (exaggerations, understatements, derogatory metaphors) leaning towards the negative light, such as inadequacy and stupidity, in order to portray themselves as ones both humble and modest in how they view themselves, not in the way of superior status that is often cause for adversarial envy.